155 Dalhousie Street & 135 Dalhousie Street

 Those with cars, on the other hand, will love how close they live to the Gardiner Expressway.
 This east-west highway, accessed via Jarvis Street, carries drivers to the 427 to the west or the Don Valley Parkway to the East.
 For residents on two wheels, bike lanes also line Jarvis and Gerrard Streets for travel in all four directions.

-The Merchandise Lofts Reviews
+Reviews for The Merchandise Lofts

 No reviews yet.
 Be the first to leave a review!